OfiliPatrick/url-sentry/README.md

 # URL-Sentry
-URL-Sentry is a website monitoring tool built primarily with Express and NodeJS.
+URL-Sentry is a website/url monitoring tool built primarily with Express and NodeJS.
 It is designed to:

 - Monitor restricited websites.
 - Send email notifications to a user when such a website is being accessed on the user’s local machine.